Aberfoyle Park, South Australia

 Aberfoyle Park /ˈæbɚfɔɪl/ is a suburb in the City of Onkaparinga in the state of South Australia.
 It is located in the southern suburbs of Adelaide, approximately 20 km from the city centre.
 Aberfoyle Park has a shopping mall called "The Hub", several primary schools and a public high school, one of the biggest in the state.

-Aberfoyle Park is served by the Adelaide Metro bus routes G20, G21 and G22, which connect the suburb to Adelaide's city centre.
+Aberfoyle Park is served by the Adelaide Metro bus routes G20, G21 and G22X, which connect the suburb to Adelaide's city centre.
+It is also served by 320, 600 and 601 routes which connect the suburb to Old Reynella, Blackwood and Marion Centre, and the 737 providing connections to Chandlers Hill and Old Reynella.